Lefties welcome: UK hotel launches ‘left-handed experience’ package

 “Our newly created experience has been developed to ensure a luxury left-hand experience at our resort.”

-The property lists Angelina Jolie, Barack Obama and Prince William as left-handers that could be looking for a special touch when they choose to visit a luxury hotel.
+The property lists Angelina Jolie, Barack Obama and Prince William as left-handers who could be looking for a special touch when they choose to visit a luxury hotel.

-Stays in the left-inclined spaces start from £329, with access to the spa and self-guided walks around Loch Erne’s 600 acres available to those booking the April-only deal.
+Stays in the left-inclined spaces start from £329, with access to the spa and self-guided walks around Lough Erne’s 600 acres available to those booking the April-only deal.

 Included in the offer are items “designed for left-handed people”, such as a pen, notebook and card game for guests to enjoy.

-Ms McCune said Loch Erne hopes that left-handed guests “appreciate our foresight and attention to detail” in the package designed to “elevate their experience”.
+Ms McCune said Lough Erne hopes that left-handed guests “appreciate our foresight and attention to detail” in the package designed to “elevate their experience”.

 Join our commenting forum